Curious about a product recommendation chatbot?

-As mentioned, many eCommerce businesses still shy away from bots.
-Some of the biggest factors influencing them to stay away are the notions of expense and complexity associated with chatbot implementation.
+Many businesses still shy away from bots.
+Some of the most significant factors influencing them to stay away are the notions of expense and complexity associated with chatbot implementation.

-However, the times have changed and the splurge of no-code tools flooded the digital market making it easy for no-coders to implement sophisticated solutions.
+However, the times have changed, and the avalanche of no-code tools crowded the digital market, making it easy for small and medium businesses to implement sophisticated conversational solutions without coding.

-Landbot chatbot builder is one of those no-code chatbots development tools — an intuitive chatbot flow builder and messaging manager that enables you to create bots for your website, Facebook Messenger bots as well as WhatsApp chatbots.
+Landbot chatbot builder is one of those no-code chatbots development tools — an intuitive chatbot flow builder and messaging manager that enables you to create website chatbots, Facebook Messenger bots, WhatsApp chatbots, as well as custom solutions.